drjorgepolanco/mks/immersive/rails/metube/README.md

 ###Intro to Ruby on Rails

-This basic Video Sharing App has been developed following the **first week of lessons** on [Rails](http://rubyonrails.org/) at [**MakerSquare**](http://www.makersquare.com/).

-Base code taken from **github:** [makersquare/metube-cohort3](https://github.com/makersquare/metube-cohort3), and the starting code of each app comes from a different branch.

-**Metube was created from a very basic static site to a full CRUD app, spiced with Tests and APIs.** Each day we would implement new steps to be able not only to build it, but also to learn with full understanding what was going on.
+**Metube was created from a very basic static site to a full CRUD app, spiced with Tests and APIs.**

 Each app covers a few topics: